William, Harry, Meghan and Kate on walkabout outside Windsor

 - Published

-Princes William and Harry were joined by Catherine and Meghan at Windsor as they viewed tributes to the Queen and spent time talking to the crowd.
+Princes William and Harry were joined by Catherine and Meghan at Windsor as they viewed the tributes to the Queen and spent time talking to the crowd.

 Thousands of people had gathered throughout the day outside the castle before the four arrived.

-Amanda Goldsmith was one of those who had come to Windsor to lay flowers and met the new Prince and Princess of Wales.
+Amanda Goldsmith was one of many who had come to Windsor to lay flowers, where she met the new Prince and Princess of Wales.

-"We got wind there might be a visitor so we staked out our spot - oh it was worth it.

 "I shook William and Catherine's hands.
 She is so beautiful and was lovely.
 She spoke to me for ages.